What is public charging and how does it work?

 Public charging within the CPS Energy service area is currently with Level 2 charging stations, each having 1 or more ports, that allow electric vehicle (EV) owners to charge the battery of an EV.
 When the charging port's cord is plugged into an EV, a Level 2 charger can charge a fully depleted battery to 100% within 4 to 6 hours, depending on the vehicle.

 How many local public charging ports exist?

-There are about 150 public charging ports at CPS Energy's charging stations located throughout San Antonio.
+There are 76 public charging ports at CPS Energy's charging stations located throughout San Antonio.
 A charging station has one or more ports to plug in EVs.
 The City of San Antonio and a few private entities have also installed a number of charging sites.
 Electrify America, powered by CPS Energy, operates DC fast chargers at the Walmart Supercenter located at 4331 Thousand Oaks.

 Where are the charging stations and how can an EV owner locate one?

 We partnered with businesses and educators to install charging stations at various locations across the city.
 Those businesses include HEB, Santikos, Wonderland of the Americas Mall, University Health System, UTSA, St. Philip’s College, Port San Antonio and Bexar County.
 A map with each charging station location and real time availability of charging ports can be found at ChargePoint.

 Can EV owners fully charge their vehicles at home?

 Yes!
 We anticipate EV owners will primarily charge their vehicles at home and public charging will be used for a quick charge between trips or to “top off” a battery.